As amended 4 Dec 2006

 (B) Appropriation bills shall be written with each appropriation as a line-item and may include temporary corollaries to the Financial Path that do not conflict with it.

 (A) The Legislative Assembly may enact changes to the Financial Path through a supermajority vote of two-thirds (2/3).

 (B) No amendment made to the Financial Path shall go into effect until the beginning of the semester following such an amendment.

 (C) No amendment to the Financial Path shall affect enacted appropriation bills or applications pending prior to the enactment of amendments.

-(D) Subsections (B) and (C) above exclude amendments which are made to conform to University policy, which may be made by the Chair unless a member of the Legislative Assembly objects, in which case a vote shall be cast.
+(D) Subsections (B) and (C) above exclude amendments which are made to conform to University policy, in which case a vote shall be cast by the Legislative Assembly.

-TITLE II – Guidelines for Applying Organization and University Programs
+TITLE II – Guidelines for Applying Organizations and University Programs

 Section 201.
 General guidelines.